dabihdevs/dabihdevs/README.md

 #### About me now:
 - 👨‍🏫 I'm currently giving Python lectures, tailoring my courses on the needs of my students.
 Recently I have been creating a full Python course using Jupyter Notebooks.
 - ⚡ I'm also working freelance on the software of a ESP32 display board.
 The display is needed to interact with a welding machine.
-I'm creating both front and back-end of the software.
+I'm creating both GUI and program logic of the software.
 - 🎓 Beside that, I'm constantly honing my C/C++ and C# knowledge and skills.
 - ☂ Fun fact 1: I worked as a meteorologist in the past and I've recently joined Pretemp, an Italian association of weather forecasters particularly interested in any kind of Thunderstorms.
 - 🎤 Fun fact 2: I'm very interested in storytelling, teaching, presenting and communication in general.